Slyne/ctc_decoder/README.md

 If the language model is word based (like the English lm), it will only call the scorer whenever `space_id` is detected.

 ### Adding hotwords
-Hotwords are based on ngram language model，please use the following steps.
-* first, initialize the kenlm language model.
-* second, setting parameters use_ngram_score True or False, default is False.
-* third, building a hotwords dictionary.
+Please refer to the following steps how to use hotwordsboosting.
+* First, initialize the HotWordsBoosting class.
+Set the following parameters hotwords_dict, char_list, window_length, SPACE_ID, is_character_based, hotwords_dict and char_list parameters must be passed.
-* finally, when decoding, if you use character-based language model, the first step is to combine Chinese characters into words, if words in hotwords dictionary then add hotwords socre. if you use word-level language model, all words in the fixed window will be enumerated.
-Please refer to ```swig/test/test_zh.py``` for how to decode with hotwords boosting.
+* Second, when decoding, if you set is_character_based is True (default mode), the first step is to combine Chinese characters into words, if words in hotwords dictionary then add hotwords score. if you set is_character_based is False, all words in the fixed window will be enumerated.
+Please refer to ```swig/test/test_zh.py``` for how to decode with hotwordsboosting.